-At least in pig herds, the effect of pelleting and heat treatment to reduce Salmonella contamination in the feed, must be seen in the perspective of the general and strongly increased risk for high Salmonella occurrence in pig herds feeding pelleted feed compared to pig herds feeding meal feed.
-Meal feed reduces Salmonella in pigs through increased production of organic acids and lowered pH in the gut, and thus outweigh the probably higher occurrence of Salmonella in non-pelleted feed (EFSA 2008c).
-Coarser grinding and barley rather than wheat is associated with production of organic acids in the gut and lowered risk for Salmonella in pigs.
+At least in pig herds, the effect of pelleting and heat treatment to reduce Salmonella contamination in the feed must be seen in the perspective of the general and strongly increased risk for high Salmonella occurrence in pig herds feeding pelleted feed compared to pig herds feeding meal feed.
+Meal feed reduces Salmonella particularly in slaughterpigs through increased production of organic acids and lowered pH in the gut, and thus outweigh the probably higher occurrence of Salmonella in non-pelleted feed (EFSA 2008c).
+Coarser grinding and barley rather than wheat in a similar way also lower the risk for Salmonella in pigs.